loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

-It is now holding $200 more than it is required to hold in its reserves, and, unlike when the $200 was invested in bonds, the bank is not making any money by letting it sit in the vault.
-So, this bank will use the $200 to make loans.
-If, after this money has been lent, it is deposited, then new loans can be made.
+It is now holding $200 more than it is required to hold in its reserves, and, unlike when the $200 was invested in bonds, the bank is not earning any interest by letting this money sit in its own vault.
+So, the bank will use the $200 to make loans.
+It makes the loans, and the individuals who received the loans immediately spend the money.
+Whoever gets the money then deposits it into the bank.
+Now, more loans can be made.

 With \$1,200 in reserves and a 10 percent reserve requirement, the bank will eventually be able to get to \$12,000 in deposits, which means that it can use \$10,800 for loans.